-Pit Bulls get a bad rap.
-The truth is, when well-bred and properly socialized, Pit Bulls are very friendly, people-oriented pets.
-With their high energy level and strength, Pit Bulls are not for everyone.
-But if you decide that the Pit Bulls is right for you, you will find them to be extremely intelligent and eager to learn.
+Pit bulls get a bad rap.
+The truth is, when well-bred and properly socialized, pit bulls are very friendly, people-oriented pets.
+With their high energy level and strength, pit bulls are not for everyone.
+But if you decide that the pit bull is right for you, you will find them to be extremely intelligent and eager to learn.
 They often excel at obedience training and dog sports.

 Unfortunately, what many people know about pit bulls comes from the news stories they hear about dog fighting or pit bull attacks.
 This is one of the reasons it is so important to make the extra effort to train your pit bull.
 A well-trained pit bull can be an ambassador for his breed, showing the world that with a loving home and training, pit bulls can make wonderful pets.

 Use Positive Reinforcement to Train Your Pit Bull

-There is really nothing different about training your Pit Bull than there is any other breed of dog.
-However, because of their muscular build and strength, training that requires leash corrections or other punishment is not always effective.
+Because of their muscular build and strength, training that requires leash corrections or other punishment is not always effective with pit bulls.
 You will probably have better results with positive reinforcement techniques, such as clicker training or other reward-based training.
-Most Pit Bulls are eager learners and will be happy to work for the rewards.
+Most pit bulls are eager learners and will be happy to work for the rewards.

 Teach Pit Bulls to Behave Properly with Other Dogs

 It's important to remember, however, that each dog is an individual.
 Some do well in households with other dogs, while others show aggression towards other dogs.
 It can't be stressed enough that aggression towards dogs does not equal aggression towards humans.
 Just because a pit bull is intolerant of other dogs, it does not mean he is going to be aggressive towards people.